vamshireddy/Centralized-Logging-Server/README.md

 # LoggingServer
-Access logging server which runs on UDP
+Message Logging Server which runs on UDP protocol with reliability.

-* It uses three threads, one thread for reading the UDP packets, second one for writing the logs of the recevied packeets to a file, and the last one for taking the user input.
+* It uses three threads, one thread for reading the UDP packets, one for writing the logs of the recevied packets to a file, and the last one for taking the user input.
-* There is a common queue between reader and writer threads and is synchronized.
+* Common queue between reader and writer threads is implemented to share data.